5 Homemade Foot Soak Recipes

 Tips

-Single Ideas: (added to 1 gallon of water)
+Single Ingredient Ideas: (add only one of the items below to a gallon of water)

-Essential Oils To Try: peppermint, lavender, lemon, orange, eucalyptus, mint
+- Soothing EO To Try: peppermint, lavender, lemon, orange, eucalyptus, mint.

 I am so happy with this website.I have wrote down recipes for 2 hours one time and thats why I say ROCK ON TIPNUT.COM!!!!!!!!!!!!!!!